shirishchandrakar/lattice-rotation-calculator/README.md

 ### Numerical Solution

 The constitutive equation is solved using a robust Newton–Raphson scheme:

-- **Five-Dimensional Deviatoric Basis** — reduces the 3×3 tensor problem to a 5×5 system
 - **Newton–Raphson Iteration** — linearizes the system with analytical Jacobian
 - **n-Continuation Ramp** — gradually ramps n for robust convergence at high rate sensitivity
 - **Rank-Deficient Slip System Sets** — Jacobi eigen decomposition identifies achievable subspace